5 rue Conté, 75003 Paris - France - Tel. +33.1.42715780

 · an evaluation of the material’s strengths and weaknesses, including suggestions for supplementary materials that would address its weak points

-(b) An assessment rubric or specifications for an assessment rubric developed for a specific EFL learner population.
+(B) An assessment rubric or specifications for an assessment rubric developed for a specific EFL learner population.
 This could take the form of a test or detailed guidelines for evaluating a written task.
 If you choose to develop a test, an evaluation component for the test should be included;

-(c) A short practically oriented paper on a topic covered by an elective class.
+(C) A short practically oriented paper on a topic covered by an elective class.
 The focus should be on developing something useful for the job-search process.
 For example, a proposal for criteria for an EFL program evaluation.

 3. A series of lesson plans for (at least) 450 minutes of instruction.
 The population for whom the plan is intended should be described and all materials should be attached.
 (The population description and the plan should not exceed 2,500 words.)